ryanrodemoyer/ManagerREADME/README.md

 Perhaps the above statements are obvious - that's a reasonable assessment.
 However, my experience shows me that the cause of so much strife within an organization is due to breakdowns in one or both cases.
 People are brought in to projects and given vague descriptions of what needs done, to whom they report and how they should get help.
 There are things that need done and it's unclear who will actually complete.
 Bob and Janet both think the other has the next step, or even worse neither Bob nor Janet know who will complete the next step.
 Another common situation is the team has identified several action items that are required to make progress or complete a task yet failed to assign a specific individual to the specific action item.
 Then over the next week, little-to-no progress was made because everyone resumed their normal day-to-day activities.

-I am leader.
+I view myself as a leader.
 People and work need to be lead.

 ## Our Working Relationship
 Our relationship in the organization is a bit different than traditional manager-employee relationships at other organizations.
 At Mortgage Cadence, with respect to how we will interact, as a manager I operate in two phases: